jrh-mann/llm-progress-monitor/pipeline/README.md

 **How**:
 - Loads rollout responses and formats them with chat templates
 - Uses `nnsight` to trace through the model and capture layer outputs
-- Handles batching and memory management (crucial for large models)
+- Processes responses one at a time sequentially (simple and reliable)
 - Saves activations with corresponding token IDs to disk as `.pt` files
-- Uses pipelined processing: while saving one batch, the next batch is being extracted
+- Uses background saving: a worker thread saves to disk while the next response is being processed

 ### Key Features

-- **Pipelined Processing**: Multi-threaded saving overlaps with extraction for efficiency
+- **Sequential Processing**: Processes one response at a time for reliability and memory efficiency
+- **Background Saving**: Single worker thread saves activations to disk asynchronously while extraction continues
-- **Memory Management**: Strips padding, moves to CPU immediately, aggressive garbage collection
+- **Memory Management**: Moves to CPU immediately after extraction, aggressive garbage collection between responses
 - **Layer Selection**: Can extract all layers or a specific layer only
 - **Resume Support**: Can process subsets using `start_idx` and `end_idx`